volvo-cars/gerrit-zuul-checks-plugin/README.md

 You can follow the official Zuul documentation to get started with a local setup:
 [Zuul Quick Start Tutorial](https://zuul-ci.org/docs/zuul/latest/tutorials/quick-start.html)

+## Add email in Gerrit as both admin and the user you create in the Tutorial
+As administrator:
+1. Go to settings
+2. Email Addresses
+3. Add an email

+As created user:
+1. Go to settings
+2. Email Addresses
+3. Add an email

 ## Build the Plugin
 You need **Bazel** to build Gerrit and the Checks-Zuul plugin: